 Canyoneering, although not for the faint hearted, can be done at any level.
 Essentially, it refers to the exploration of canyons, and this can be done in many ways.
 You can discover these amazing geographical features by walking, climbing, scrambling, jumping, rafting, and rappelling.
 It’s essential to ensure your safety at all times, and it’s better to get some training if you want to use climbing gear.
 Here is a guide to canyoneering for beginners.

 A more traditional way to explore the wilderness is by cycling.
 Look for beautiful cycling trails near your camping ground.
 Many places will also have the option to rent bikes, so you can spend a day pedalling along with the wind in your hair.
 If you’re an experienced cyclist you could even go on a bike tour.
+Cycling is low impact and relatively relaxed, but riding for more than an hour can still tire someone who’s not used to it.
+In which case, you can opt for an electric bike to ride and explore the campsite and its bike trails for longer.
 Check out these tips on bike camping.

 If you’d rather keep it simple and get lost hiking for the day, you could take a walk in a more secluded area.
 Do your research first and ensure you have a map with you, you could even take a walkie talkie in case there’s no cell signal.
 Remember that hiking trails are there for a reason and you’ll still splot plenty of local flora and fauna on the way.
 Make sure you know how to get back to your tent after a long day exploring.